 Gatorbites is all things Florida; laid back, colorful fruity drinks, and a menu full of fish and alligator.
 It's also a fantastic place to get your sports fix.
 For extra special events, the owner has even been known to bring in bleachers.
-In addition, you'll find some of the best prices in town for happy hour, including domestic beer for $1.50, $3 wines by the glass, $2 well cocktails and a buck off the colorful, premium frozen creations.
+Happy Hour begins at 11am and goes until 6pm with a dollar off of cocktails including the colorful, premium frozen creations.
 While watching your team on one of the numerous screens, order a GBT; a sampler of fried Gator Bites, beer and a T-shirt for $10.
 Gatorbites is one of the last stops before heading over the bridge to Sanibel Island.

 Located in an old Starbucks building, just southeast of I-75 on Daniels Parkway, Fat Katz is a fun, local find.
 A popular place year round to catch a game on TV, the indoor bar can get cramped, so thankfully the outdoor patio is spacious and provides shelter from the sun.
 Sure you can get great burgers here, but try the pierogies, cuban sandwhich or gumbo for a change.
 Beer lovers enjoy the large selection and are able to taste anything on tap before making a decision.
 If you are afraid of loosing your beer, Fat Katz offers lanyards, so you can wear your glass around your neck; nothing better than a liquid tie.

 Recommended for Sports Bars because: Referred to as a sports bistro rather than bar, because of the fresh, homemade fare served here, ranging from perogies to beans and rice.

 Gina's expert tip: Get your beer in a large glass boot, it makes a great photo.